FilipJovanovic10020rn/Snake-game/README.md

 ## Introduction
-This is a snake game created from scrach written in c, using the rafgl library.
-The rafgl library is an educational library made for easy use of graphics manipulation.
+This is a snake game created from scrach written in c, using the rafGL library.
+The rafGL library is an educational library ( made like openGL) made for easy use of graphics manipulation.
 The point of the project was learning about 2D graphics, pixels, spreadsheets, particles and game development.

 ## About the code